-- 4.5.3.3.1 The damage of components/machinery shall be reported to TL.
-The repairs of such damaged components / machinery shall be carried out to the satisfaction of TL's surveyor. - 4.5.3.3.2 Any repair and corrective action regarding machinery under PMS system shall be recorded in the PMS logbook and repair verified by TL's surveyor at the Annual Audit.
+4.5.3.3.1 The damage of components/machinery shall be reported to TL.
+The repairs of such damaged components / machinery shall be carried out to the satisfaction of TL's surveyor.

+4.5.3.3.2 Any repair and corrective action regarding machinery under PMS system shall be recorded in the PMS logbook and repair verified by TL's surveyor at the Annual Audit.

-4.5.3.3.3 In the case of overdue outstanding recommendations or a record of unrepaired damage which would affect the PMS the relevant items shall be kept out of the PMS until the recommendation is fulfilled or the repair is carried out.
+4.5.3.3.3 In the case of overdue outstanding conditions of class or a record of unrepaired damage which would affect the PMS the relevant items shall be kept out of the PMS until the condition of class is fulfilled or the repair is carried out.